otrv4/otrv4/otrv4.md

   human-readable part) with this TLV type to instruct the other party's client to abort the protocol.
 The associated length should be zero and the associated value should be empty.
-If you receive a TLV of this type, you should change the SMP state to 'SMPSTATE_EXPECT1' (see below in SMP section).
+If you receive a TLV of this type, you should change the SMP state to 'SMPSTATE_EXPECT1' (see below, in SMP section).
 This TLV should have the 'IGNORE_UNREADABLE' flag set.

 Type 7: Extra symmetric key